 8. I'm interested in establishing a charitable gift annuity.
 What financial provisions do you make for the income payments to me and my spouse?

 Your charitable gift annuity will be treated as a general obligation of the ABTA, backed by all its assets.
 The ABTA is in full compliance with state provisions regarding non-profits' offering of gift annuities.

 9. If I create a bequest or life-income gift, will the ABTA continue to ask me for annual contributions?

 We will, because the commitments address two different needs.
-Your planned gift is a significant addition to our long-term financial strength - our ability to meet the challenges and opportunities the future will bring.
+Your estate gift is a significant addition to our long-term financial strength - our ability to meet the challenges and opportunities the future will bring.
 The obligations and expenses that we encounter today, however, are met through your annual gift.
 We are very grateful that you want the ABTA to succeed both today and in the future.

 10. How can I get more information about leaving a lasting legacy with the ABTA or to let you know I have named the ABTA in my will or estate?